Kids Coughing 101 - What You Need to Know

 As croup progresses and your child’s airway becomes more swollen, you may hear a whistling noise, called stridor.
 If your child displays any of these symptoms or is having difficulty breathing, please see your pediatrician.

 Many parents will refer to their child’s cough as wet or dry.
-But what is the difference?
+But how can you tell them apart?

 A dry cough can be associated with an irritation in the upper airway, located more through the sinuses, throat, and vocal cords.
 A wet cough is associated with the lower airway, which produces mucus as a response to irritation.
 Many things can cause either a wet or dry cough.